SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Pakistani residents with foreign income are required to:

-- Declare all foreign assets including ownership of the US LLC, US bank account balances, and any other overseas assets on the Wealth Statement (filed with the return)
+- Declare all foreign assets on the Wealth Statement filed with the return: the US LLC itself, US bank account balances, any other overseas assets

-- Maintain Active Taxpayer Status — individuals who fail to file returns are placed on the Non-Active Taxpayer List, which triggers higher withholding tax rates on domestic transactions (banking, property, vehicles)
+- Maintain Active Taxpayer Status.
+Failing to file puts you on the Non-Active Taxpayer List, which triggers higher withholding rates on domestic transactions (banking, property, vehicles)

-Non-filing does not defer the obligation.
-It creates compounding penalties and, under the current enforcement regime, potential inclusion in FBR's enforcement actions targeting undeclared foreign assets.
+Not filing does not defer the obligation.
+It creates compounding penalties and, under the current enforcement regime, possible inclusion in FBR actions targeting undeclared foreign assets.

 Pakistan-US Tax Treaty

-Pakistan and the United States have a bilateral tax treaty — the Convention for the Avoidance of Double Taxation, signed in 1957 and amended by Protocol.
-This is one of the older bilateral tax treaties still in force, predating the OECD Model Convention that most modern treaties follow.
+Pakistan and the United States have a bilateral tax treaty: the Convention for the Avoidance of Double Taxation, signed in 1957 and amended by Protocol.
+It is one of the older bilateral tax treaties still in force, predating the OECD Model Convention that most modern treaties follow.

 Key Treaty Provisions

-Article VII — Business Profits: Business profits of an enterprise of one country are taxable only in that country, unless the enterprise carries on business in the other country through a permanent establishment (PE).
-For a Pakistani founder operating a US LLC entirely from Pakistan with no US office or employees, Article VII provides that the business profits are taxable only in Pakistan.
-The US does not get to tax them if no PE exists in the US.
+Article VII -- Business Profits: Business profits of an enterprise are taxable only in its country of residence, unless the enterprise operates through a permanent establishment (PE) in the other country.
+A Pakistani founder running a US LLC entirely from Pakistan with no US office or employees?
+Article VII says the US cannot tax those business profits.

-Article X — Dividends: Dividends paid by a company resident in one country to a resident of the other country may be taxed in both countries, but the source country's tax is limited to 15% of the gross amount.
-For a single-member LLC (disregarded for US purposes), the dividend article is generally not applicable — the LLC does not pay "dividends" in the US tax sense.
-But the characterization may differ under Pakistani law.
+Article X -- Dividends: Source country tax is limited to 15% of the gross amount.
+For a single-member LLC (disregarded for US purposes), the dividend article is generally not applicable since the LLC does not pay "dividends" in the US tax sense.
+The characterization may differ under Pakistani law.

-Article XXIII — Elimination of Double Taxation: Each country provides a credit for taxes paid in the other country on income that is taxable in both jurisdictions.
-This is the mechanism by which a Pakistani founder who pays US tax on US-source income avoids being taxed on the same income again in Pakistan.
+Article XXIII -- Elimination of Double Taxation: Each country provides a credit for taxes paid in the other on income taxable in both jurisdictions.
+This is how a Pakistani founder who pays US tax on US-source income avoids being taxed again in Pakistan.

 Treaty Limitations

-The 1957 treaty predates the era of digital businesses, pass-through entities, and the specific classification challenges that US LLCs create.
-Several gaps are notable:
+The 1957 treaty predates digital businesses, pass-through entities, and the classification problems US LLCs create.
+The gaps matter:

-- No fiscally transparent entity provision: Unlike the updated Canada-US treaty (which added Article IV(7) in the 2007 Protocol to address disregarded entity classification), the Pakistan-US treaty has no specific provision addressing fiscally transparent entities.
-This means the treaty does not explicitly resolve how to treat a US LLC that is disregarded for US purposes but recognized as a separate entity under Pakistani law.
+- No fiscally transparent entity provision.
+Unlike the Canada-US treaty (which added Article IV(7) in the 2007 Protocol for disregarded entities), this treaty has nothing addressing a US LLC that is disregarded for US purposes but recognized as a separate entity under Pakistani law.

-- PE definition is pre-digital: The treaty's permanent establishment definition was drafted for a physical-presence economy.
-Digital businesses operating entirely remotely create few traditional PEs, which generally benefits the founder (no US PE = no US taxation of business profits) but also means the treaty's double taxation relief mechanisms are rarely triggered.
+- PE definition is pre-digital.
+The permanent establishment test was drafted for a physical-presence economy.
+Digital businesses operating remotely create few traditional PEs.
+This generally benefits the founder (no US PE = no US taxation of business profits) but also means the treaty's double taxation relief rarely kicks in.

-Despite these gaps, the treaty's core function — preventing the same income from being taxed in full by both countries — operates through the foreign tax credit mechanism in Article XXIII.
+Despite these gaps, the core function works: the foreign tax credit in Article XXIII prevents the same income from being fully taxed by both countries.

 Get structural patterns other founders miss